waagsociety/air_quality_sensor_kit/MUV Kit/README.md

 The dust and the gas sensors require a calibration process to validate the data.
 In the case of the dust sensor is recommended to execute the comparison of the SDS011 sensor with professional stations before the employment of the kit in the field of application. <br>
 The gas sensors require more sophisticated process.
 The workflow for a proper calibration has several steps, depending on the duration of the measurement time.
-Before to place the sensors in the field, it is necessary to execute a calibration closed to a professional station, the duration depends on the weather conditions, it can take up to one month.
-After the first calibration the sensors can be placed in the field and during the measurements time the data should be submitt to "on-fly calibration", continuous calibration during the night.
-At the end of the measuring time or after 6 month, it is recommended a second round of calibration at professional station.
+Before placing the sensors in the field, it is necessary to execute a calibration closed to a professional station, the duration depends on the weather conditions, the longer the better, ideally at least 1-2 weeks.
+After the first calibration the sensors can be placed in the field and during the measurements time the data should be submitted to "on-fly calibration", continuous calibration during the night.
+At the end of the measuring time or after 6 month, it is recommended to have a second round of calibration at professional station as described above.
-To have more information about the calibration, please see [contacts](Contacts)
+To have more information about the calibration, please see [Contacts](#contacts)

-## Contacts
+## Contacts (#contacts)
 You can leave your comments or questions in the issue section of this repo.
-If you have question about calibration, please contact: XXX
+If you have question about calibration, please contact stefano@waag.org